sebastiancarlos/beachpatrol/README.md

 ## F.A.Q.

-### Isn't the claim that web browsers aren't automatable a bit far-fetched?
+### Isn't the claim that web browsers aren't automatable a bit far-fetched? <!-- omit in toc -->

 When we say that web browsers aren't automatable, we're thinking more along the lines of the depth of automation available with tools like Bash, Vim or Emacs